ddooley/ddooley.github.io/_pages/docs/data-properties.md

 - [`xsd:dateTime`](???)  for a datum containing a xsd:dateTime formatted date or time, or [`xsd:dateTimeStamp`](???), which includes time zone too.
 Details are in [Date, Time, and Duration Datums](/docs/datatype-time/); examples of use are in the [Time stamped data](/docs/data-time-stamped/) section.

-[//]: #(### Scalar value specification compatible: OBI implementers may prefer to isolate the value data collected from assays from the [`measurement datum`](http://purl.obolibrary.org/obo/IAO_0000109) representation level of assay output.
-OBI provides a [`has value specification`]() object property that points to a [`scalar value specification`](http://purl.obolibrary.org/obo/OBI_0001931) which can take on the same value and measurement unit label data and object properties as described above.
-See [docs/data-vs](docs/data-vs) for more details.)

 ### Categorical value specification compatible